forever9teen/alx-low_level_programming/0x0A-argc_argv/README.md

-Write a program that prints the number of arguments passed into it.
+Write a program that prints all arguments it receives.

+All arguments should be printed, including the first one

-Your program should print a number, followed by a new line
+Only print one argument per line, ending with a new line